jianlin-cheng/SERSFormer2/README.md

 set up conda environement and install necessary packages using the setup.sh script.

 ```
-cd SERSFormer
+cd SERSFormer2
 ./setup.sh
 ```
 To train the model, validate and test, run the following command:
 ```
 python SERSFormer_Training.py \
 --attn_head 4 \
---encoder_layers 6\
+--encoder_layers 4\
 --save_dir SERSFormer_log\
 --entity_name YourWandbUserName
 ```
-SERSFormer uses Wandb for logging all the metrics and training parameters.
+SERSFormer2 uses Wandb for logging all the metrics and training parameters.
 Provide wandb login username in the arguement to monitor training in realtime.
 It can be customized to log any media, text, images, graphs, gradients, and metrics.
 For more information on setting up wandb, please visit the documentation https://docs.wandb.ai/guides/integrations/lightning

 **Cite Us**